PoliticalGraveyard.com

 ANDERSON-SPRECHER (Soundex A536)

 Anderton, Henry Lafayette (c.1887-1955) — Born about 1887.
 Democrat.
-Candidate in primary for U.S. Senator from Alabama, 1926.
+Candidate for U.S. Senator from Alabama, 1926.
 Baptist.
 Member of the "dry" faction which advocated alcohol prohibition; his slogan was "Drier than talcum powder in the Sahara desert.".
 Died in 1955 (age about 68 years).
 Interment at Elmwood Cemetery, Birmingham, Ala.

 Campaign slogan: "Drier than talcum powder in the Sahara desert."